You Don’t Know Me — And I Have a Gun.

 Though you don’t know me, there are a few things you should know about me.

 In my case, I was fingerprinted by the local police for an FBI criminal background check.
 Before that, I had to pass state and local background checks.

-Contrary to what the media tells you, background checks are required by Federal, and in most cases State law before a dealer can legally transfer a firearm to a buyer.
+Contrary to what the media tells you, background checks ARE required by Federal, and in most cases State law before a licensed dealer can legally transfer a firearm to a buyer.

-I am not a felon, junkie, drug dealer, stalker or shoplifter since any number of indiscretions including alcohol or drug abuse, simple assault or a restraining order would disqualify me from holding a permit, and in most cases, even owning a firearm.
+I am not a felon, junkie, drug dealer, stalker or shoplifter since any number of indiscretions including alcohol abuse, illegal drug use, simple assault or a restraining order would disqualify me from holding a permit, and in most cases, even owning a firearm.

 My concealed carry classroom training covered when it is appropriate and legal to even indicate that I have a gun, much less brandish it or use deadly force.

 Doing so in any circumstance, under which I am not in immediate fear for my life or the life of another would mean more than the loss of my permit.
 Most likely, I would also be charged with brandishing a weapon, disorderly conduct and/or assault.